sandreas/m4b-tool/README.md

 - Merge a set of audio files (e.g. MP3 or AAC) into a single m4b file
 - Split a single m4b-File into several output files by chapters
-- Add chapters to an existing m4b-File via musicbrainz and silence detection
+- Add or adjust chapters to an existing m4b-File via musicbrainz and / or silence detection

 ## Requirements

-m4b-tool is written in PHP (Yes, you read it correctly!) and uses ffmpeg and mp4v2 to perform conversions.
+m4b-tool is written in PHP and uses ffmpeg, mp4v2 and optionally fdkaac for high efficiency codecs to perform conversions.
 Therefore you will need the following tools in your $PATH:

 - PHP >= 7.0 with mbstring extension enabled
 - ffmpeg
 - mp4v2
+- fdkaac (only if you need high efficiency for low bitrates <= 32k)

 ### Installation